 - Start: This step, while at the end, is the most important to ensuring positive results with the process.
 This section is all about how you wake up on the right side of the bed and start the day strong.
 For myself personally, I wake up every morning with a workout of some kind, a relaxing shower, and then I make myself a cup of coffee while I take some time to learn something new or, depending on how busy the upcoming day is going to be, relax a bit further with a nice book.
 Never will you find me checking emails or social media in the morning.
 Those are just never ending streams of unneeded information, requests of your time, and a general distraction from starting your day off on the right foot.

 Now that you have a better understanding of how I use PCOATs to help lighten my workload, prioritize on the right things, and start the day off right, it's your turn to see how you can take this mindset and apply it to your day.

 So don't forget to press on and always remember, it's not about doing one thing but about focusing on the most important one thing at a time.
-If you enjoyed the post, be sure to follow me here and on social media too so that you don't miss part two, where I share some more useful methods to help you learn and improve!
-The links to my social media accounts can be found on the contact page of my personal website.
-If there are other tools or methods you use to help learn and improve, I would love to hear about them.
-Thank you and I look forward to your comments below!👋
+If you enjoyed the post, be sure to follow me so that you don't miss the rest of my Switching Career Paths series, where I share some tips and insights into how I changed up my life for the better and how you can too!
+The links to my social media accounts can be found on my contact page.
+Please feel free to share any of your own experiences with switching up your career path, general questions and comments, or even other topics you would like me to write about.
+Thank you and I look forward to hearing from you!👋

 - The One Thing by Gary Keller with Jay Papasan - https://www.the1thing.com/